maxgubitosi/LocalVoice/README.md

 # LocalVoice

-A macOS menu bar app for local, private voice-to-text.
-100% local, no cloud, no subscription.
+A free macOS app for local, private voice-to-text.
+100% local, no cloud, no APIs, no subscription.

 **Your voice never leaves your machine.**